 Employees who were previously following official advice to shield during the coronavirus pandemic will now no longer be eligible to receive Statutory Sick Pay.

-The COVID-19 Bill allows for employers with fewer than 250 employees on the date of the 28th of February, 2020 to claim a 100% rebate on coronavirus-related SSP for up to two weeks.
-This is a temporary measure and is set to expire on the 12th of November later this year.
+The COVID-19 Bill allows employers with fewer than 250 employees on the date of 28 February 2020 to claim a 100% rebate on coronavirus-related SSP for up to two weeks.
+This is a temporary measure and is set to expire on 12 November 2020.

-The Government has encouraged employers to use their discretion and not ask for a fit or isolation note for coronavirus-related absences; however, if they do require a fit note, employees are able to receive one from NHS 111.
+The Government has encouraged employers to use their discretion and not ask for a fit or isolation note for coronavirus-related absences; however, if they require a fit note, employees can receive one from NHS 111.

 To obtain a note, all that is required is to answer a few questions.
 Once completed, the isolation note is emailed to the user.